Netskope Logo

 Always use environment variables for API tokens in production.
 Never commit credentials to version control.
 The MCP server logs tenant url and redacted tokens (first 4 + last 4 characters) for audit purposes.

-The MCP server provides 60+ tools organized into 7 categories for comprehensive Netskope tenant management and documentation search.
+The MCP server provides 70+ tools organized into 8 categories for comprehensive Netskope tenant management, device telemetry, and documentation search.

 JQL Helper Tools